 Navy ROTC Nursing Scholarships.
 These scholarships provide for payment of tuition and fees and for textbooks and a monthly allowance during the school year.
 For additional information, contact The University of Texas at Austin, Department of Naval Science, 1 University Station C3604, Austin TX 78712.

 All nursing students must come to the School of Nursing before registration each semester for academic advising.
-Individualized academic advising is managed by the academic advisers in the Office of Student Services.
+Individualized academic advising is managed by the academic advisors in the Office of Student Services.
 In addition, group advising is offered to assist students with clinical schedules and particular requirements of the upcoming semester.

 Undergraduate students interested in nursing are eligible for membership in The University of Texas Nursing Students Association.
 Through the association, nursing students are represented on campus committees and in campus activities involving all students.
 The local association is affiliated with the Texas Nursing Students’ Association and the National Student Nurse Association.
-In addition, students can join the Longhorn Association for Men in Nursing, the African American Nursing Students Association, the Hispanic Nursing Students Association, and the Student Community of Asian Nurses.
+In addition, students can join the Longhorn Association for Men in Nursing, the African American Nursing Students Association, the Hispanic Nursing Students Association, Nurses Christian Fellowship, and the Student Community of Asian Nurses.